botpress/solutions/custom modules/hide-chat/README.md

 ### What it does

-Makes available a new type of content-element that can hide/show the channel-web chat composer
+Makes available a action that can hide/show the channel-web chat composer

 ### How to use